panoptesDev/Safecoin/docs/src/developing/clients/jsonrpc-api.md

 - `<array>` - An array of transaction signatures to confirm, as base-58 encoded strings
 - `<object>` - (optional) Configuration object containing the following field:
-  - `searchTransactionHistory: <bool>` - if true, a Solana node will search its ledger cache for any signatures not found in the recent status cache
+  - `searchTransactionHistory: <bool>` - if true, a Safecoin node will search its ledger cache for any signatures not found in the recent status cache

 #### Results: